Want to double-check your labels? Get my FREE Easy-Peasy Label Checklist!

 Talc is a naturally occurring translucent silicate mineral with a pearly luster.
 It is usually green, white, gray, brown, or colorless.
 It is the softest known mineral and is ground into a powder for use.

 Talc is mined in significant amounts in 10 countries.
 There are three companies operating five talc mines in the US.
 In 2019, the net production of talc in the US was about 640,000 tons.
 Of that, only 2% (12,800 tons) was used in cosmetic products.
 The remainder was used in paint (23%), ceramics, including automotive catlytic converters (20%), paper (15%), plastics (12%), rubber (4%) and roofing (3%).
-The remaining was for export, insecticides, and other uses.
+The remaining percentage went for export, insecticides, and other uses.

-What’s the Problem?
+What’s The Problem?

 The apparent problem is asbestos, which is a known carcinogen when inhaled.
 Like talc, asbestos is also a naturally occurring silicate mineral, but it has a different crystalline structure than talc.
 The issue is that both talc and asbestos are often found near each other and because of that, there is the potential for talc to be contaminated with asbestos.
-And, in the past, it has been.
+And, in the past, it has been contaminated.

 The FDA does not approve ingredients for use in cosmetics, but they have been looking into talc and asbestos.
 They did surveys of retail cosmetic products in 2019 and in 2021 to see if products containing talc ALSO contained asbestos fibers.